awkena/qrlabelr/README.md

 The qrlabelr package provides three methods for producing unique IDs for each plot.
 These methods are **reproducible unique IDs (`RUID`)**, **universal unique IDs (`UUID`)**, and **custom unique IDs (`custom`)**.
 The RUID method is, however, only available when the user chooses the `field_label()` function in R or the `Field plot label` option in the Shiny app.

-RUIDs are informative and reproducible, hence, can be regenerated when provided with the same input field book.
-For field experiments or trials, we strongly recommend the use of RUIDs.
-An RUID is generated by concatenating LOCATION and year of experiment, trial name, PLOT, ROW and COLUMN ids for each experimental plot Eg. **`KUMASI2023_PYT_101_1_1`**.
+'RUIDs' are informative and reproducible, hence, can be regenerated when provided with the same input field book.
+For field experiments or trials, we strongly recommend the use of 'RUIDs'.
+An RUID is generated by concatenating LOCATION and year of experiment, trial name, PLOT, ROW and COLUMN ids for each experimental plot, 'eg'. **`KUMASI2023_PYT_101_1_1`**.

-The UUID method produces random time-based unique IDs that are not reproducible and informative, but are highly unique due to their pseudo-random nature.
+The 'UUID' method produces random time-based unique IDs that are not reproducible and informative, but are highly unique due to their pseudo-random nature.

 if the input field book contains a column that represents unique IDs suitable for QR code generation, the user can choose the `'custom'` method.

-Users can set the desired **error correction level (ecl)** for generating QR codes.
+Users can set the desired **error correction level ('ecl')** for generating QR codes.
 The ecl indicates how much of the QR code is used up for error correction.
 There are four levels, with 0 (7%) being the lowest level and 3 (30%) being the highest value possible.
 For field experiments, we strongly recommend that the error correction level be set to 3, which is the default setting.

 ## Creating field plot labels in R